| | | |

 Instructions

-• While the berries are cooking make the dumpling dough.
-In a medium-large bowl, mix together the flour, baking powder, sugar, and salt with a fork.
-Using your hands, rub the butter into the flour until the mixture is coarse and crumbly.
-Add the milk, then use a fork to mix everything together to a soft dough.
-Set aside.
+• While the berries are cooking, make the dumpling dough.
+In a mixing bowl, whisk together the flour, baking powder, sugar, and salt.
+Rub the butter into the flour mixture using your fingertips or a pastry blender until the mixture looks coarse and crumbly.

 Nutrition